CS 860: Automatic Sequences

 Applications: Proceedings of SETA '98, Springer-Verlag, 1999, pp.

 - Expansions of algebraic numbers, by Yann Bugeaud.
 Final version appeared in

 Four Faces of Number Theory, European Mathematical Society,

 2015, pp. 31-75.

-Some papers arising from previous graduate courses
+Some papers written by students in previous graduate courses similar to this one

 - Soroosh Yazdani,